OSGeo/OSGeoLive-doc/de/quickstart/mapbender_quickstart.rst

 ..
 NOCH NICHT IMPLEMENTIERT
-  .. tip:: Create a container application and upload every WMS just once to this container application.
-You can transfer the WMS from this container to other aplications.
-When you update the WMS the possible changes will appear in all applications that contain this WMS.
-You easily can copy a WMS from one to another application with the menu entry *Link WMS to application*.
   .. tip:: Erzeugen Sie eine Containeranwendung und laden Sie jeden WMS nur einmal hier hinein.
 Sie können die WMS aus diesem Container in andere Anwendungen übernehmen.
 Wenn Sie diesen WMS aktualisieren werden mögliche Änderungen in allen Anwendungen übernommen, die diesen WMS beinhalten.
 Sie können einen WMS einfach von einer Anwendung zu einer anderen über den Menüeintrag *Link WMS to application* kopieren.